Back to all posts

 Start with hospital stays in Mexico City if the trip is medical-adjacent.
 For the Narvarte-specific path, compare monthly apartments near hospitals in Narvarte.

-Transit and Central Access
+Transit and Route Logic

-Narvarte’s transit logic is different.
+Narvarte’s route logic is different.
 It is less about being close to every central landmark and more about supporting a repeatable south-central routine: Metro, Metrobus, taxi/rideshare access, errands, and routes toward Roma Sur, Del Valle, Centro Medico, and Benito Juarez neighborhoods.

-• Where will you go three times per week?
+Where will you go three times per week?Repeated routes matter more than one-off sightseeing.

-• What route will you repeat in the morning?
+What route will you repeat in the morning?Morning friction becomes work friction.

-• What route will you repeat when tired?
+What route will you repeat when tired?Late returns expose weak block choices.

-• Does the apartment still work if you do not leave the neighborhood that day?
+Does the apartment still work if you do not leave the neighborhood that day?Some days are workdays, not city days.

 San Rafael can win on central map position.
 Narvarte often wins on weekday repeatability.